wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/protect-identities-azure-active-directory/includes/7-implement-multi-factor-authentication.md

 Multi-factor authentication comes as part of the following offerings:

- -  Azure Active Directory Premium licenses - Full featured use of Azure Multi-Factor Authentication Service (Cloud) or Azure Multi-Factor Authentication Server (On-premises).
+ -  Azure Active Directory Premium licenses - Full featured use of Azure Active Directory Multi-Factor Authentication (Cloud) or Azure Active Directory Multi-Factor Authentication Server (On-premises).

      -  Azure Active Directory Multi-Factor Authentication Service (Cloud) - This option is the recommended path for new deployments.
 Azure Active Directory Multi-Factor Authentication in the cloud requires no on-premises infrastructure and can be used with your federated or cloud-only users.
      -  Azure Active Directory Multi-Factor Authentication Server - If your organization wants to manage the associated infrastructure elements and has deployed AD FS in your on-premises environment this way may be an option.